 An endophyte is a fungus that lives naturally in a plant.
 In the wild and cultivated areas there are many different grasses and endophytes, often they have a special and unique symbiotic relationship with each other.
 The grass offers the fungus nutrient, a home and a method of multiplication and dispersal.
 The fungus gives the plant some protection from pests and over-grazing.
-The fungus also produces chemicals that perform the insecticidal and anti-feeding functions thus helping the plant's survival.
+The fungus produces chemicals (alkaloid toxins) of various type and varying concentrations.
+These toxins then offer the plant some protection from attack from insects and help to prevent the plant from being over-grazed when it is under stress, thus assisting the plant's survival.